 + Project Brief

-They were given the task of reimagining the building welfare.
-They designed and built a welfare centre for over 400 site operatives on British Land and GIC’s Broadgate campus near Liverpool Street - the first live project to be completed in the redevelopment of Broadgate.
+They were given the task of reimagining the building welfare for over 400 site operatives on British Land and GIC’s Broadgate campus near Liverpool Street - the first live project to be completed in the redevelopment of Broadgate.
 The final proposals were then constructed on site.

 A vast amount of material with short lifetimes is used for office interiors.
-With this in mind, the team proposed saving existing materials, destined for landfill, from a building scheduled for demolition, giving these materials a second life in a space for operatives to eat, sleep, change and shower.
-The students were given only two weeks to catalogue and save the material being taken out of Peter Foggo’s 1 Finsbury Avenue, which was in the midst of a significant strip out.
+With this in mind, the team proposed saving existing materials, destined for landfill from a building scheduled for demolition, giving these materials a second life in a space where site operatives would work, eat, change and shower.
+The students were given only two weeks to catalogue and salvage material being taken out of Peter Foggo’s 1 Finsbury Avenue, which was in the midst of a significant strip out.

-One of the designs involved transforming discarded fire doors, of which there were nearly 300, into a door-wall, standing 3.8m tall, which can be put up in 1.8m segments.
-The off-cuts create a patchwork design which not only bolts the wall together but also creates a feeling of warmth and intrigue in the welfare centre, a space that usually ends up overlooked in site planning.
+One of the designs involved transforming discarded fire doors, of which there were nearly 300, into a door-wall, standing 3.8m tall, which could be constructed in 1.8m segments.
+The off-cuts created a patchwork design which not only bolted the wall together but also created a feeling of warmth and intrigue in the welfare centre, a space that usually ends up overlooked in site planning.

 + Project Members

 Tutors: Jeff Tidmarsh, Ed Tidmarsh, Alex Scott-Whitby, Osman Marfo-Gyasi.

 Student Participants: Kirk Slackland, Darlyn Norlay, John-Francis Benidicto, Robin Phillpot, Nuno Lopez

 Jury feedback and Workshops provided by: